 But amidst all this, it seems that the Internet of Things is gradually fading in terms of priority.
 People and companies are all more interested in AR and VR rather than IoT and this is becoming a concern among most trend analysts.
 Nevertheless, this article will tell you about the different industries that are going to welcome AR and VR.

-There are several methods which all levels of education can utilize and which they’re already using, both augmented and virtual reality.
-Google had announced in 2015, Expeditions which was a VR platform built for classrooms in many schools.
-Students could use Cardboard to go for guided tours to their favorite places of interest like Spain, Barcelona and all other inaccessible places.
+There are several methods that all levels of education can utilize and they’re already using both augmented and virtual reality.
+Google announced in 2015, Expeditions which was a VR platform built for classrooms in many schools.
+Students could use Cardboard to go for guided tours to their favorite places of interest like Spain, Barcelona, and all other inaccessible places.
 In higher education, VR opened a learning center for medical students which had different tools including a table for dissection.
-They could wear 3D glasses and cut the parts of human body with the help of a stylus.
+They could wear 3D glasses and cut the parts of the human body with the help of a stylus.

-During the 1960s, Tom Furness, was considered as the grandfather of Virtual Reality as he discovered many VR solutions to solve issues pilots had in the cockpit.
+During the 1960s, Tom Furness was considered the grandfather of Virtual Reality as he discovered many VR solutions to solve issues pilots had in the cockpit.
 The military also uses VR and AR technology in a very similar manner.
-In the space industry, NASA has been using Virtual Reality at the Houston Space Center and they are training astronauts to spacewalk since 1992.
+In the space industry, NASA has been using Virtual Reality at the Houston Space Center and they are training astronauts for a spacewalk since 1992.

-It was during the late 2015 that they saw the New York Times embrace a 360 degree video to relate stories to journalists.
-There was also a startup which focused entirely on VR journalism.
+It was in late 2015 that they saw the New York Times embrace a 360-degree video to relate stories to journalists.
+There was also a startup that focused entirely on VR journalism.
 Journalists usually struggle with how best they can bring readers to places which they may not be able to go and how to make them comprehend events.
 For example, the refugee crisis was very well produced through the 360videos.

 This is the way in which VR and AR are gaining popularity.
 Hence, you should always take a look at the bigger picture in order to get a clear idea of how these tech updates are being welcomed by the different industries.